Gorilla guide: where they live, diet, and conservation

 Sir David Attenborough, who first visited the mountain gorillas in 1979, said, "It is incredibly heartening to see how the efforts of so many different groups - communities, governments, NGOs - have paid off.
 The threats to mountain gorillas haven't disappeared entirely, of course, so now the challenge must be to ensure that these achievements are sustained long into the future."

-In November 2018, it was announced that mountain gorillas are no longer critically endangered.
-You can find out more here.
+In November 2018, it was announced that mountain gorillas are no longer critically endangered, although conservation work continues.

 How much does a gorilla weigh?